Most UXRs and product managers will tell you that user empathy is critical to their job.

-Of course, they needed to make a product that users wanted.
+Of course, you need to make a product that users truly want/need.
 But let’s accept this as hyperbole and focus on the second part:

 …We obsess about how users feel.
 How we make users feel is just as important as what we make.

-To me, this is one of the most overlooked considerations for product managers.
+To me, this is one of the most overlooked considerations in product development.

-PMs spend the majority of our time fixated on user needs.
-For example, PRDs rarely emphasize how a given feature should make users feel.
+Researchers and PMs spend the majority of our time fixated on user needs.
+For example, PRDs rarely attribute any space to how a given feature should make users feel.